About

 01

-The Canadian Federation of Osteopaths represents nine provincial associations across Canada, which are in the process of establishing the manual practice of osteopathy as a regulated profession, on behalf of their members, who are educated in the manual practice of osteopathy.
+The Canadian Federation of Osteopaths represents nine provincial associations and one territory across Canada, which are in the process of establishing the manual practice of osteopathy as a regulated profession, on behalf of their members, who are educated in the manual practice of osteopathy.

-In Canada, the non-physician practice of osteopathy is practiced in almost all of the provinces.
-For more information, and to verify the membership of each provincial association, please access the provincial association websites below.
+In Canada, the non-physician practice of osteopathy is practiced in almost all of the provinces/territories.
+For more information, and to verify the membership of each provincial/territorial association, please access the provincial association websites below.

 Canadian Federation of Osteopaths